1. What are intelligent agents and how are they used in AI?

-A hybrid Bayesian network contains both a discrete and continuous variables.
+Answer: A hybrid Bayesian network contains both discrete and continuous variables.

-Case 1: A batsman can be given out 1st batsman hits a six….gets caught on d nxt ball…crease is changed….next batsman hits a six again…
+Answer: Case 1: A batsman can be given out 1st batsman hits a six….gets caught on d next ball…crease is changed….next batsman hits a six again…

 Case 2: No batsman is out